StavrosMischos/Electric-Energy-Consumption-Data/README.md

-# Electric-Energy-Consumption-Data
+# Energy Consumption Data
-A Dataset on energy consumption  Based on Socio-economic Features
+A dataset on energy consumption in Greece, based on socio-economic features